Jearny58/Jearny58.github.io/_posts/2019-08-02-capstone-chronicles-aug-2-2019.md

 (PS - It was also the same architecture the team at Stanford found to have the best performance during their CheXpert research...)

+### Closing Remarks

+There are two features - dropout and batch normalization - that I want to touch upon really quickly before we look into the performance metrics, model training process, and the results.
+Both are relatively new techniques that help prevent a deep learning model from overfitting the data.
+Dropout accomplishes this by randomly removing a percentage of the activations to prevent the model from relying to heavily on any one feature from an image.

+Batch normalization is 'normalizes' the data to prevent any input from having an overwhelming impact and the resulting weights cascading down through the network.
+As a result, any one feature cannot have a significant influence.
+In addition it helps keep the model stable during training while also increasing its speed. [(Source)](http://wiki.fast.ai/index.php/Lesson_3_Notes#Batch_Normalization).
+Below are the commands withing `cnn_learner()` for dropout and batch normalization

+- `ps=0.5`: 0.5 is the probability that any one activation is dropped
+- `bn_final=True`

+## Back on Track: The Metrics

+Ok, after our long CNN